adamectimotei/jwt-threat-matrix/README.md

 ---

 ## Contributions
-Feel free to open issues or pull requests to improve examples, add tools, or expand the matrix.
+Feel free to open issues or pull requests to improve examples or add new attacks and tools.